gyanl/gyanl.github.io/archive.md

 ---
 layout: archive
-title: "Archive"
+title: "Notes Archive"
-description: "A list of all posts on this blog."
+description: "A chronological list of all my notes.
+I treat these as a constant work in progress, so some pages have incomplete thoughts I published anyway."
 ---